 Public Assistants is a mutual aid network, design lab, and resistance hub.

-Among them, a paid youth mural residency program to empower and employ young community members through public art making, an open call radio program, a free bike repair and refurbish initiative, a community fridge and garden, toy and coat drives, hot meal/care package distribution, and wellness workshops for collective care and resilience.
+Among them, a paid summer youth mural residency program, a free bike repair and refurbish initiative, a community garden, holiday clothing and toy drives, hot meal/care package distribution, as well as wellness workshops for collective care and resilience.

 In addition to community programming, our eclectic team of artists, makers, organizers, and builders have the capacity to design, produce, and fabricate just about anything.

 - Banners, sets, and media for protest and direct action

 - Research and archive